Find Affordable College Courses

 South Orange, NJ

-Seton Hall University ranked #9 on this year’s Most Popular Design & Applied Arts Bachelor’s Degree Schools in New Jersey list.
+Seton Hall University came in at #9 in this year’s edition of the Most Popular Design & Applied Arts Bachelor’s Degree Schools in New Jersey ranking.
 Located in the suburb of South Orange, Seton Hall is a private not-for-profit college with a medium-sized student population.

 Of the 16 students majoring in design at Seton Hall, 50% are male and 50% are female.